NYS Certification in Career and Technical Education

 In May 2017, the Board of Regents adopted regulations that amended the requirements necessary to obtain Career and Technical Education (CTE) certificate titles.
-The new certification requirements utilize the nationally recognized Career Clusters structure (attachment A) as a framework for CTE certification in NYS and streamline the requirements for initial and professional certification in Career and Technical Education.
+The state used the nationally recognized Career Clusters structure as a framework for CTE certification titles and streamlined the requirements for certification.

 A CTE certificate authorizes the certificate holder to teach a specific CTE subject in an approved career and technical education program in a New York State public high school or BOCES.
 In NYS, certified teachers progress from entry level certificates (Transitional A or Initial) to the Professional certificate by completing specific educational and teaching experience requirements.